 Do not talk to him about zeppelins or we will be here all day.

-Jeff Tidball is an Origins Award–winning and Diana Jones Award–nominated writer and game designer working professionally since 1996.
+Jeff Tidball is an Origins Award–winning, ENnie Award–winning, and Diana Jones Award–nominated writer and game designer working professionally since 1996.
 He took a break from full-time game design from 2000–2002 to earn an MFA in Screenwriting from the USC School of Cinematic Arts.

-Jeff’s proudest creative accomplishments are Horus Heresy, the mammoth board game of the Warhammer 40,000 universe’s epic, foundational event; Pieces of Eight; a pirate-ship combat game played with minted coins and no table; and Gravity, an unproduced feature screenplay available by request from Charlie Gogolak at Benderspink.
+Jeff’s proudest creative accomplishments are Eternal Lies, a world-spanning campaign for Trail of Cthulhu; Horus Heresy, a mammoth board game of the Warhammer 40,000 universe’s foundational battle; Pieces of Eight, a pirate-ship combat game played with minted coins and no table; and Gravity, an unproduced feature screenplay available by request.

-Jeff has worked in-house for Atlas Games as its Director of Creative Development, for Decipher as its The Lord of the Ring Roleplaying Game Line Developer, for Tomo Software as its Lead Game Designer, and for Fantasy Flight Games as its Vice President of Product Development.
+Jeff has worked in-house for Atlas Games as its Director of Creative Development, for Decipher as its The Lord of the Ring Roleplaying Game Line Developer, for Tomo Software as its Lead Game Designer, for Fantasy Flight Games as its Vice President of Product Development, and for RiverKey Creative as its CEO.

-Now, Jeff works freelance for a wide variety of publishers, and is pretty sure he isn’t meant to have a boss.
-In the past, he’s done work for Chaosium, Eden Studios, Green Ronin, Steve Jackson Games, White Wolf Publishing, and others.
-He has served as the line developer of the tabletop RPGs Ars Magica, Feng Shui, and Decipher’s The Lord of the Rings RPG.
-He currently serves as contract line developer for the Dragon Age RPG.
+In the past, he’s done freelance work for Chaosium, Eden Studios, Green Ronin, Steve Jackson Games, White Wolf Publishing, and many, many others.
+He has served as the line developer of the tabletop RPGs Ars Magica, Feng Shui, Dragon Age, and Decipher’s The Lord of the Rings RPG.

 We cheerfully accept review copies of things related gameplay, storytelling, and the work.
 Email either or both of us (will at gameplaywright dot net, jeff at jefftidball dot com) with download instructions or to get shipping information.